GordanSiber/vegeo/README.md

 <img src="images/vegeo.png">
 Copyright © 2019 by Gordan Šiber - All rights reserved</br>
 ___________________________________________________________</br>
-In the folder AGPLverison, you may find file vegeoSm.js, which is reduced version of vegeo.js.</br>
+In the folder AGPLverison, you may find file vegeoSm.js, which is reduced but free to try version of vegeo.js.</br>
 Please read AboutVegeoSm.pdf, as well as files in this andother folders.</br>
 ___________________________________________________________</br></br>